 2.)
 Subsidies Provides Economic Stability In Other Industries.
 Farm subsidies allow farms to keep up their work by providing additional funds for better farm management, updated equipment, necessary repairs, and modernizing farming technology for more optimal outputs.
 Some portions of the funds allow for the food to be transported, and others serve to keep the prices for the developed food reasonable.

 3.)
 Farming Safety Net.
-Farmers deal with many.
+Farmers deal with many problems.
 When pests get into the crops and ruin giant swaths meant for sale, farms lose money.
 When extreme weather or unexpected cold or heat kills off crops, farmers will not be able to sell as much (if anything), and if they do not sell, they do not have the funds to upkeep their farm.
 If disease ravages their farm animals, whether they are raised for the meat of farm work, it can cripple a farm’s productivity or even shut it down.
-Ths farm subsidies are there to keep farmers financially afloat until they can recover from any hardships.
+These farm subsidies are there to keep farmers financially afloat until they can recover from any hardships.

 4.)
 Cropland restoration.
 Sometimes soil needs to rest instead of growing a full harvest yearly.
 Sometimes fields need to rotate what crops are grown in them, and the currently rotated to crop may not have the asking price of others more lucrative ones.
 Without farming subsidies, farms would be forced to grow the same crops over and over.